harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-dns-error.md

 ---
 Pod DNS error is a Kubernetes pod-level chaos fault that:
 - Injects chaos to disrupt DNS resolution in pods.
-- Removes access to services by blocking DNS resolution of host names (or domains).
+- Removes access to services by blocking the DNS resolution of host names (or domains).

 :::tip Fault execution flow chart
 ![Pod DNS Error](./static/images/dns-chaos.png)